Look Who Was Part of The International Jazz Day 2015 All-Star Global Concert

 Dee Dee Bridgewater

 Dee Dee Bridgewater’s exuberance, creativity, undeniable confidence and joyous spirit have earned her a place as one of the premier vocalists in jazz.
-Bridgewater began her career touring the Soviet Union with the University of Illinois Big Band.
-She later spent two years as lead vocalist for the Thad Jones/Mel Lewis Orchestra, followed by two years as Glinda the Good Witch in the Broadway production of “The Wiz,” for which she received a Tony Award.
-Her subsequent portrayal of Billie Holiday in “Lady Day” won her a Laurence Olivier Award nomination for Best Actress.
-In 1984, Bridgewater made a dream come true when she received Horace Silver’s blessing to record an album of his music with vocals.
+Early in her career, Bridgewater spent two years as lead vocalist for the Thad Jones/Mel Lewis Orchestra, followed by two years as Glinda the Good Witch in the Broadway production of The Wiz, for which she received a Tony Award.
+Her subsequent portrayal of Billie Holiday in Lady Day won her a Laurence Olivier Award nomination for Best Actress.
+Bridgewater received Horace Silver’s blessing to record an album of his music with vocals.
 The resulting Peace and Love brought her worldwide attention.
-Her Dear Ella recording is a loving tribute to Ella Fitzgerald.
-Bridgewater won her third GRAMMY for Eleanora Fagan (1917-1959): To Billie With Love From Dee Dee.
-Bridgewater is currently the host of “JazzSet” on NPR.
+A Doris Duke Artist, Bridgewater won her third GRAMMY for Eleanora Fagan (1917-1959): To Billie With Love From Dee Dee.

 Till Brönner